margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's never too late to reawaken to your ancestry.
 It's never too late to think a new thought.

-What a beautiful earth it is, and what a beautiful child of God you are down deep.
+What a beautiful earth it is, and what a beautiful child of God I am down deep.
 There are reasons to stay alive, indeed.
 Anything can be healed.
 It's natural.